Alfred McAlpine: History

 Alfred McAlpine was one of the sons of 'Concrete' Bob McAlpine and he ran the operations of Sir Robert McAlpine in the north west of England.
 In 1935, following the death of Sir Robert and his eldest son, Alfred ran the north west independently, although the legal separation was not completed until 1940, when Sir Alfred McAlpine & Son was formed.
 Under a non-compete agreement with its former parent company, Sir Alfred McAlpine confined itself to civil engineering and to the north west of England.

-After the death of its founder, his son Jimmie McAlpine became chairman.
-The company was floated on the London Stock Exchange in 1958 under the name Marchwiel Holdings, changing its public name to Alfred McAlpine PLC only in 1985.

-This followed the decision in 1983 to end the non-compete agreement with Robert McAlpine allowing the firm to expand geographically.
+After the death of its founder, his son Jimmie McAlpine became chairman of the business.
+During 1958, the company was floated on the London Stock Exchange under the name Marchwiel Holdings, changing its public name to Alfred McAlpine PLC only in 1985.
+This move came two years after the decision to end the non-compete agreement with Robert McAlpine, allowing the firm to expand geographically.
+However, some terms agreed by between the two companies were allegedly still in effect, a matter that would lead to legal action being taken into the 21st century.

 McAlpine's status as a civil engineer was enhanced during the 1960s by its participation in the motorway building programme and the company became one of the country's leading civil engineers.
 There had been some limited diversification, including the purchase of Penrhyn Quarry, the country's largest slate works.
+This slate was occasionally used in the business' other activities.
 As the civil engineering market declined in the 1970s, McAlpine sought to diversify further into private housebuilding.
 Acquisitions included Price Brothers in 1978, Frank Sanderson's Finlas in 1982 and Canberra in 1988.
 Investments had also been made in the US housing industry.
-By the end of the 1980s, private housebuilding was contributing the major part of group profits.
+By the end of the 1980s, private housebuilding was contributing the major part of the group's profits.